 - Boil one cup of water and stir in the orange jello.

 - Once dissolved, remove from heat and add 1 cup of Cointreau.

 - Pour the mixture into the orange peels, filling each halfway.

 - Refrigerate for 2 to 3 hours, or until firm.

 - Add 1/2 cup of water, 1/2 cup coconut milk, Knox gelatin, and sugar to a saucepan.

-- Over medium heat, stir until gelatin and sugar are dissolved.
+- Over medium heat, stir until the gelatin and sugar are dissolved.

-- Remove from heat and add 1/2 cup Cointreau.
+- Remove from heat and stir in 1/2 cup Cointreau.

 - Pour mixture on top of orange jello layer and refrigerate overnight.